Cosmic-Mod/Cosmic-Mod.github.io/addonsupport/skydata.md

 `"ring_data"`: JSON object, same as said in [planet_data: ring_data](/addonsupport/planets/).
 Optional.

+`"fade"`: string, optional.
+Can be "day" or "night".
+If specified, the sky object will only be visible at the specified time.

 {% endcapture %} {% include spoiler.html name="'Object' type attributes" content=object_data %}

 {% capture ring_data %}